Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 Q.Q.Y and Y.S.F. thank Wen Liu and Wen-Hao Bian for the helpful discussions.
-J.W. was partially supported by the National Natural Science Foundation of China under Grant No. 11504360.
+J.W. is supported by Tianjin Natural Science Foundation Project (25JCYBJC01640) and was partially supported by the National Natural Science Foundation of China under Grant No. 11504360.